 - For information about tour dates & times, visit Coast XP website

-Disclosure: Newy with Kids received complimentary passes for review purposes.
+Disclosure: Newy with Kids received complimentary passes in October 2018 for review purposes.
 All opinions are our own.

 Thank you to Dom from Coast XP for participating in a Newy with Kids Q&A

 CoastXP began as a combination of my passions.
 I love the ocean, tourism and working with people.
 CoastXP allows me to share the passion I have for the ocean with loads of different people, I enjoy the reactions passengers get when I show them the beautiful Hunter Coastline as well as the marine life we have on our doorstep like dolphins, whales and seals!

 I do!
 Before starting CoastXP I have been lucky enough to work in some of Australia’s most scenic coastal locations including Heron Island, North Stradbroke Island, Coffs Harbour, Lord Howe Island, Port Stephens and Sydney.
 All of these have been tourism related whether it be driving tourist boats, tutoring marine studies students or teaching scuba diving!

 I also hold a Bachelor of Business/Bachelor of Innovation and Entrepreneurship (Tourism Management/Leadership and Management) from the University of Newcastle, so much of my studies has also revolved around tourism!

 What’s your connection to Newcastle?

 I have a strong connection to Newcastle as a coastal city.
 Having grown up on the Coffs Coast I moved to Newcastle six years ago to study here.
 Once I arrived it soon felt like a home away from home.
 The people are amazing and so is the coastal lifestyle we live, many aspects of Newcastle feel like Coffs, only bigger!

 Who is the CoastXP tour aimed to?
 Is it tourists or locals?